Reference¶

 Advances the time of this agent by increment time steps.
 The increment, which defaults to

-is raised.If target is provided instead of increment, it should be the future time to which to advance.
+1, should be a non-negative integer; if it is not aValueErroris raised.If target is provided instead of increment, it should be the future time to which to advance.
 If both target and increment are supplied the time is set to the later of target and the current time advanced by increment.

 Returns the updated

-is raised if it is in the past or is not a non-negative integer.
+ValueErroris raised if it is in the past or is not a non-negative integer.

 - noise¶